Cracks in walls: causes, monitoring and when to act

-A few explanations about cracks about cracks in buildings
+A few explanations about cracks in buildings

 Cracks are the most common manifestation of structural issues in buildings, affecting exterior and interior walls, facades, partitions, floors, coatings, tiles, slabs, and more.